metacpan/metacpan-cpan-extracted/distros/A/App-bookmarks/README.md

 - `<title>` is your bookmark's name, alias, or webpage title.
 - `<url>` is your bookmark's address, URL or URI.
-- `<description>` is empty for Chrome, Edge, Internet Explorer or Gemini.
+- `<description>` is empty for Chrome, Edge, Internet Explorer, Netscape or Gemini.
   It contains Safari 'Description', Firefox 'Tags' and what the Markdown spec calls the 'Title' (just the tooltip, actually).

 Markdown, Gemini and plain text files are processed line by line (as UTF-8) :